dotnet/cli/Documentation/general/cli-ux-guidelines.md

 for new authors that wish to make pull requests and add new functionalities and commands to the .NET Core command line tools (CLI).

+The guidelines presented in this document have been adopted to provide a clear and concise command line syntax that is easy to learn, remember and work with, and that has an added benefit of being familiar to people who have used other command-line interfaces as well as existing Visual Studio users.

 ## Naming the commands

 In the .NET Core CLI, commands should be **verbs**.
 This rule was adopted